asuahsahua/golang-learning-notes/iota.markdown

 This is a bit confusing, hm!

 Thinking about it, this actually makes perfect sense.
-Each undefined const in a block inherits the previous value, but iota (greek letter for i) is the [b]i[/b]ndex of the current const. iota is inherited, so it increments like the above.
+Each undefined const in a block inherits the previous value, but iota (greek letter for i) is the __i__ndex of the current const. iota is inherited, so it increments like the above.
 Okay.